Dr Barry Cockcroft

 This mentor may be of interest to students of Dentistry, Dental Hygiene, Biomedical Materials Science and other medical and health related courses.

+Barry retired as Chief Dental Officer in early 2015 and is currently non-executive director at UK Corporate provider of dentistry ‘MyDentist’, (Formally Integrated Dental Holdings).
 Barry Cockcroft qualified from Birmingham Dental School in 1973.
-In his final year he won the Charles Green prize for Minor Oral Surgery and anaesthesia.
+In his final year he won the Charles Green prize for Minor Oral Surgery and Anaesthesia.

 Post-qualification, he spent a year as Senior House Officer in the Maxillo-Facial/Orthodontic department at the Coventry and Warwickshire Hospital.
 He then worked for 27 years in NHS general dental practice before joining the Department of Health as Deputy Chief Dental Officer (England) in November 2002.